 How do you treat a swollen eyelid?

-The treatment will depend on the cause.
-A doctor can advise on a suitable approach.
+The treatment for a swollen eyelid will depend on the cause.
+A doctor can advise on a suitable approach, which might include oral medications, eye drops, and more.

 In some cases, such as after crying or having an allergic reaction, a cool compress wrapped in a cloth may help reduce swelling.
 Other conditions, such as a chalazion, may benefit from a warm compress.